isomerpages/pa-corp/_our-programmes/Racial Harmony/Racial Harmony Day.md

 <script src="//www.instagram.com/embed.js" async="true"></script>
 </div>
 <p></p>
-<p>Join us in celebrating Racial Harmony Day and be a part of our ongoing
+<p>Watch this space for events in your community where you can come together
-efforts to promote racial harmony and social cohesion in Singapore.</p>
+with your neighbours to celebrate Racial Harmony Day and be a part of our ongoing efforts to promote racial harmony and social cohesion in Singapore.</p>
 <p>&nbsp;</p>
 <p>&nbsp;</p>